 - Schedule modifications

-Evidence in a Disability Discrimination Lawsuit
+Evidence in a Workplace Disability Discrimination Lawsuit

 Your employer is legally obligated to protect you against disability discrimination while you are at work.
 If they fail to uphold this responsibility, you have a right to seek legal action in order to protect yourself.